Table of content

 It is no secret for an average user these days that almost every app on their home screen uses location-based functionality.
-However, when it comes to creating location-based apps, things do not look that simple.
-In developing such apps, startup cofounders face similar concerns:
+However, when it comes to developing location-based apps, things do not look that simple.
+In location-based app development, startup cofounders face similar concerns:

 - Which map provider to choose for a location-based app?

-As a product manager, I have taken part in building apps, many of which directly or indirectly use location-based technology.
+As a product manager, I have numerously taken part in location-based app development, many of which directly or indirectly use location-based technology.
 So If you are struggling with the same questions, I am here to help you figure out these things.

 What Exactly Do We Call “Location-Based Apps?”

-When we say a location-based app, the first examples that come to mind are Uber, Foursquare or other apps, where location-based functions are at the core of the app's functionality.
-However, the realm of app categories using location is much broader than that.
-But before breaking it down to the categories, let’s look at the generic definition:
+When we say a location-based app, the first examples that come to mind are Uber, Foursquare, or other apps, where location-based functions are at the core of the app's functionality.
+However, the realm of location-based apps is much broader than that.
+But we get there, let’s look at the generic definition of location-based apps.

 Some Market Insights